Geo-referencing Revit models

 Step 1: Prepare the survey

 Firstly, open the MGA56 positioned data set in AutoCAD and draw a circle at coordinate X=335,000m, y=6,250,000m (or some other known point if not in Sydney).
 Ensure all layers are turned on and unlocked.
 Select all elements and move the entire drawing from the centre of the circle to 0,0,0.
 The drawing will now be at the ‘Project Local’ coordinate system.
-The repositioned geometry will now be much closer to the Revit’s internal origin and should avoid any geometric error messages when linked into Revit.
+The repositioned geometry will now be much closer to the Revit’s internal origin.
+This process should avoid any geometric error messages when linked into Revit.

 To make sure others are aware that the drawing has been repositioned, add some text at 0,0,0: “This point has been repositioned from x=335,000m, y=6,250,000m.
 This corresponds to Project Local.”